Luisg882/meal-generator/README.md

 - **Caloric Deficit**
     - In this section, we calculate the caloric deficit by subtracting 20% of the daily calories.
     - This result is calculated after clicking the calculate button.
+    - If the personal information doesn't past the validation an Alert message is going to appar advicing the user to modify the values and provide the minimun values, also the calculation is not going to happen.

     ![image of the caloric deficit before submitting the personal information, value of 0](/assets/images/caloric-deficit-0.webp)
     ![image of the caloric deficit after submitting the personal information, value of 1486](/assets/images/caloric-deficit.webp)